NON-SURGICAL VISION CORRECTION

 Non-Surgical Vision Correction

 Attempts to re-shape the cornea have been tried since contact lenses were first fit.
 The process used to be called orthokeratology.
 This process would often take over a year to complete and the results were not nearly as favorable as VRSS.
 For this reason, many doctors and patients elected not to participate in orthokeratology.
-With the newer diagnostic technology used to measure the corneal shape and the newer materials being used for vision retainers, VRSS is now a viable alternative for many nearsighted or astigmatism patients.
+With the newer diagnostic technology used to measure the corneal shape and the newer materials being used for night lenses, VRSS is now a viable alternative for many nearsighted or astigmatism patients.